Psorophora ciliata

 Psorophora ciliata is a species of large mosquito indigenous to North America east of the continental divide.
 It is one of thirteen species of the genus that reside in the continental United States.
-The mosquito has been referred to as the “gallinipper” or “shaggy-legged gallinipper” due to its tendency for aggressive behavior.
+The mosquito has been referred to as the “gallinipper” or “shaggy-legged gallinipper” due to its tendency to behave aggressively.

 Range

 Psorophora ciliata occurs east of the Continental Divide of the Americas with a range from South Dakota south to Central America and east to Quebec and Florida.
 In South America, P. ciliata can be found in tropic or temperate environments.
 These insects may live for up to two years from birth.

 Visual characteristics

 Psorophora ciliata are relatively large mosquitoes compared to other species within the genus, with a wingspan of 7–9 mm.
 Males and females are large and yellow-colored.
 The proboscis is yellow with a black tip.
 The abdomen is pale with a paler tip.
 The thorax is dark brown with a thin, bright yellow stripe which goes down the middle with two dark stripes on each side.
 The most common way to tell the P. ciliata apart from other species is their banded “shaggy” legs.
 Like all mosquitoes, the males have bushy antennae and the females do not.